Don’t Become a Victim of Identity Theft

-• If you have disclosed sensitive information in a phishing attack, you should also contact one of the three major credit bureaus and discuss whether you need to place a fraud alert on your file, which will help prevent thieves from opening a new account in your name.
-Here is the contact information for each bureau’s fraud division:
+If you have disclosed sensitive information, such as your Social Security number, to a fraudster, you should also contact one of the three major credit bureaus below to discuss whether it’s appropriate to place a fraud alert on your file to prevent scammers from opening new accounts in your name.

 800-525-6285